[image]

 Running Device Syncs

 To use this app to sync content folders between PCs and phones, you'll need a removable USB drive to serve as a go-between for syncs, and versions of this app for each device you'll be syncing.
-Get the Android version for your phones, and one of the free versions of this app for your Windows, macOS, or Linux PCs.
+Get the Android version for your phones, and one of the versions of this app for your Windows, macOS, or Linux PCs.
 See the USB-drive tips above, and open this site's App Packages guide to fetch Android and PC versions of this app.

 Device syncs always update a destination device to match a source device, but can run in any direction.
 For instance, they can be run from PC to phone, from phone to PC, or between any combination of PCs and phones, and you need PC versions of this app only if there are PCs in the mix.
 Here, we'll focus on typical PC/phone syncs.